Caramel Dip Recipe

 It appears many of you are a lover of Caramel, as am I!
 My mother-in-law makes a very tasty Caramel dip that she brings with her when she comes to visit us from Idaho.
 My kids will eat so many apples (a good thing) when they have this dip.
 I figure it’s worth it, if it gets them to eat apples, among other fruits and foods.
-It really is a simply recipe.
+For some of my kids, it’s the only way they will eat apples!
+It really is a simple recipe.
 I whipped it up right before dinner guests arrived Thursday night.

 Caramel is ready to eat and dip whatever you’d like in it!
 I put it into a tupperware and refrigerate when I am done for the day.
 It reheats over and over again just fine!

 I tried getting the heart shaped marshmallows from Walmart and dipping them, on a skewer, then sprinkling with Valentine sprinkles, but look below and you can see how well that worked out. lol This is a soft Caramel, which makes an awesome dip, but if you want to coat something with it, I would recommend cooking to a hotter temperature.
 They look great at first, but then…